Piagapo

-Piagapo, officially the Municipality of Piagapo (Maranao: Inged a Piagapo; Bayan ng Piagapo), is a 4th class municipality in the province of Lanao del Sur, Philippines.
+Piagapo, officially the Municipality of Piagapo (Maranao: Inged a Piagapo; Bayan ng Piagapo), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 30,132 people.

 History

 The municipality was named Piagapo as the word relates closely to several royal houses of the Pat A Pangampong a Ranao.
-It is believed that during the ancient time, Piagapo was territorial land originally ruled by a queen ruler “Dayang Labi", a direct descendant of Sharief Kabungsuan, the first Muslim missionary who landed in Maguindanao to spread the religion Islam.
-Being queen ruler of the land, she was popularly enthroned and widely known as the “Bai sa Radapan”.
-Furthermore, to retain her name and legacy in the history of Piagapo, one of the Barangays was named after her title as the Bai sa radapan.
+It is believed that during the ancient time, Piagapo was territorial land originally ruled by a queen ruler "Dayang Labi", a direct descendant of Sharief Kabungsuan, the first Muslim missionary who landed in Maguindanao to spread the religion Islam.
+Being queen ruler of the land, she was popularly enthroned and widely known as the "Bai sa Radapan".
+Furthermore, to retain her name and legacy in the history of Piagapo, one of the Barangays was named after her title as the Bai sa Radapan.
 It was called Radapan.
 This is the place where most of her descendants reside.
 Moreover, claimants of the sultanate leadership in the different areas of Piagapo usually trace up their genealogical origin from the progenitor, the Bai sa Radapan.
 Only her progeny can claim a royal title.
 The Municipality of Piagapo was once a component of the Municipality of Saguiaran, Lanao del Sur.
-On March 17, 1957, the president signed Executive Order No. 431 creating Piagapo into a municipal district which took effect effectively.
+On June 9, 1961, the president signed Executive Order No. 431 creating Piagapo into a municipal district which took effect effectively.
 The name Piagapo was proposed by a group of leaders from Sendigan led by Sultan a Diamla and presented by Mangompia S. Gunting.
 The name Piagapo was unanimously adopted as the name of the municipal district.
 Piagapo was then converted into a regular municipality on July 1, 1965, by virtue of Executive Order No. 166 signed on August 27, 1965.
-Piagapo also divided into three districts: Sundigan A Piagapo, Pat a Panoroganan, Bubonga Marantao and composed of 37 barangay.
+Piagapo is divided into three districts: Sundigan A Piagapo, Pat a Panoroganan, Bubonga Marantao and composed of 37 barangay.